3MFConsortium/spec_core/3MF Core Specification.md

 The 3MF Document format represents a _3D model_, or a representation of one or more physical object descriptions in a markup format.
 A file that implements this format includes the fundamental information necessary for a consumer to generate a physical object through additive manufacturing or basic subtractive manufacturing techniques.
 This includes resources such as textures that might be required to reproduce the exact desired appearance in terms of color or internal structures in terms of materials.

 This format also includes optional components that build on the minimal set of components required to generate a physical object.
-This includes the ability to specify print job control instructions, to describe _assembly_ of objects intended to be generated simultaneously in an interlocked or disjoint manner, among others.
+This includes the ability to specify print job control instructions, to describe _composition_ of objects intended to be generated simultaneously in an interlocked or disjoint manner, among others.

 Finally, the 3MF Document format implements the common package features specified by the Open Packaging Conventions specification that support digital signatures and core properties.